 - Run up wall and back flip, landing up to 5' back from wall

 - May leap through small holes horizontally at the end of movement action (e.g. leap)[pass/fail= damage] Level 6

 - Wall running (Bonus action)

-- Over a gap of 3x height [bonus in feet] Level 7
+- Need to be dashing.
+Run over a gap of 3x height [bonus in feet] Level 7

 - Cliff grab